I Met An Uncontacted Tribe: They Killed My Friend! (VIDEO PROOF)

 Notable Quotes

-After 20 years surviving jaguars, anacondas, cartels, and uncontacted tribes, the jungle teaches you that you are not the biggest thing out here
+After 20 years surviving jaguars, anacondas, cartels, and uncontacted tribes, I'm warning of a collapse that could end life on Earth

-The moment you realize this place is bigger than humanity itself is the moment everything changes
+The jungle keeps you alive when everything goes wrong, and that's when you realize this place is bigger than humanity itself

 Products Mentioned